Eudaemonic vs. Hedonic Pleasure: A Path to Understanding Embodied Joy.

 What’s the Difference Between Hedonic and Eudaemonic Pleasure?

 Eudaemonic pleasure, on the other hand, is rooted in meaning, growth, and alignment with our core values.
-This is the kind of pleasure we feel when we’re living in a way that feels authentic and connected to our purpose—when we pursue relationships, work, and experiences that nourish us on a deeper level.
+This is the kind of pleasure we feel when we’re living in a way that feels authentic and connected to purpose—when we pursue relationships, work, education, volunteerism, and experiences that nourish us on a deeper level.
 It’s the satisfaction of having a heartfelt conversation, creating something meaningful, or standing firm in a boundary that honors your truth.
+Eudaemonic pleasure may not always feel good in the moment, but the lasting sense of pleasure and satisfaction offers a deep delight that is profoundly nourishing for the soul.

 How Pleasure Shapes the Nervous System

-Both forms of pleasure play a critical role in how we regulate and heal our nervous systems.
+Both forms of pleasure play a critical role in how we regulate and care for our nervous systems.

 Celebrating Both Forms of Pleasure